zealjinwala/AD-differential-expression-and-prediction/README.md

 >RScripts/543_z_norm.R - An r script that takes geo accession numbers, downloads them, and performs z-normalization.
 It saves the expression output, along with the subject info.

+>Project.mlx- A matlab raw script that conducts the rest of the pipeline